sthb851/MG-Terms-Of-Service-and-Privacy-Policy/terms-of-service.md

 :lock: **Important Note for Private Channels:**
 If the modlog channel is private (e.g. staff-only or admin logs), server admins must **manually give the bot's role access** to that channel and ensure the following **permissions are enabled**:

-:white_check_mark: View Channel
+✅ View Channel
-:white_check_mark: Send Messages
+✅ Send Messages
-:white_check_mark: Send Messages in Threads
+✅ Send Messages in Threads
-:white_check_mark: Create Public Threads
-:white_check_mark: Create Private Threads
-:white_check_mark: Manage Messages
-:white_check_mark: Manage Threads
-:white_check_mark: Embed Links
+✅ Embed Links
-:white_check_mark: Attach Files
+✅ Attach Files
-:white_check_mark: Read Message History

 This ensures the bot can deliver update messages properly in your server.